Working theory regarding bureaucracy

 There are mainly two things wrong here.

 More principally, the division between being a free profession and not, at its core rests on whether somebody has undertaken higher education.
-Something you do for which you have been educated may be a free profession, while if you don’t have the education for it, this may become an issue.
+Something you do for which you have been educated4 may be a free profession, while if you don’t have the education for it, this may become an issue.
 While in most cases, upon examination it won’t be an issue at all, the fact that this division exists and could have repercussions for your tax status, potentially has a chilling effect.
 It implies that your tax system and in effect most of your society is not based on merit, but on if you managed to pass this or that (university) gate.
 That strikes me as a very unhealthy signal.

 Week 252